Assessment of Fair Housing

 The U.S. Department of Housing and Urban Development (HUD) requires all communities to prepare an Assessment of Fair Housing (AFH) if they receive annual formula grants.
 Lee County receives three formula grants totaling more than $3 million from HUD: Community Development Block Grant (CDBG), HOME Investment Partnership, and Emergency Solutions Grant (ESG).

 The Assessment of Fair Housing identifies fair housing issues, and sets goals to overcome those issues over a five year period.
 The 2019-2023 Assessment of Fair Housing is currently being developed through collaboration between Lee County, the City of Fort Myers, the City of Cape Coral, the Housing Authority of the City of Fort Myers, and the Lee County Housing Authority.
-These collaborating jurisdictions are currently accepting proposals from qualified contractors for the completion of the Regional Assessment of Fair Housing.
-Propsals must be submitted electronically by 5:00 pm on Friday, August 18, 2017.
+These collaborating jurisdictions accepted proposals from qualified contractors for the completion of the Regional Assessment of Fair Housing through Friday, August 18, 2017.
+All proposals are under review and will be scored on Wednesday, August 23, 2017.

 The completion of the regional Assessment of Fair Housing (AFH) requires input from residents, realtors, lenders, landlords, housing providers, social service agencies, and other interested persons on important fair housing issues, HUD provided fair housing data, and local fair housing data.
 A draft of the HUD and local data to be included in the AFH is available for review below.